Skip to main contentSkip to navigation

 Micron proprietary NVMe Gen4 controller with onboard DRAM.
 AES-256 hardware encryption with per-namespace keys.
 Tantalum PLP capacitors for power loss flush.
 Available in U.3, E1.S, and M.2 22110 form factors.
 FTL stored in dedicated NAND blocks with primary/secondary redundancy.
 PC-3000 SSD accesses through vendor-specific NVMe commands for FTL reconstruction.

-Micron proprietary NVMe Gen4 multi-controller architecture.
-Multiple independent NAND access engines behind a single NVMe namespace.
-U.3 form factor.
+Microchip NVMe 3016 (PM8628C1-F3EI MorrisTown) 16-channel Gen4 controller paired with Micron 176-layer 3D TLC NAND.
+U.3 form factor up to 30.72TB.
 AES-256 encryption with controller-bound keys.
-Recovery requires per-engine FTL reconstruction and NAND striping geometry analysis.
+Recovery requires 16-channel FTL reconstruction and NAND striping geometry analysis.
 Board-level repair is the only path when the controller silicon fails.

 Encryption and Chip-Off Limitations